 Upon initial infection with BBTV, dark green streaks appear on leaves, midribs and stalks.
 Streaks sometimes appear on flower bracts as the disease progresses.
 Short, narrow leaves and upright clustering of leaves at the top of the plant may also occur.
-Infected plants rarely produce fruit and any fruit is usually stunted (NSW DPI 2016a; ABGC 2016a).
-BBTV infection is transmitted through an aphid vector Pentalonia nigronervosa and over longer distances by infected planting material (NSW DPI 2016a; ABGC 2016a).
-Details of mandatory aphid control and the subsequent destruction of infected plants are prescribed by Plant Diseases (Banana Bunchy Top Virus and Panama Disease) Order 2013 (NSW Department of Primary Industries reference Order OR117) (New South Wales Government 2013) and are outlined in industry and government publications (ABGC 2016a; NSW DPI 2016b).
-Restrictions on movement of banana planting material and products is also specified by the same order (NSW DPI 2016b) for the NSW banana protected area (see Appendix 2b).
-To date, the disease has occurred in south eastern Qld, south of Cooloobin and the Tweed and Brunswick River valleys of northern NSW, but has not been detected in WA, the NT, northern Qld or the Coffs Harbour region of NSW (NSW DPI 2016a).
+Infected plants rarely produce fruit, and any fruit is usually stunted (ABGC, 2016a; NSW DPI, 2017a; Vézina et al., 2020a).
+BBTV infection is transmitted through an aphid vector Pentalonia nigronervosa and over longer distances by infected planting material (ABGC, 2016a; NSW DPI, 2017a).
+Details of mandatory aphid control and the subsequent destruction of infected plants are prescribed by Biosecurity (Banana Bunchy Top Virus) Control Order 2021 under the NSW Biosecurity Act 2015 (NSW Government, 2021).
+Restrictions on movement of banana planting material and products is also specified by the same order for the NSW Banana Bunchy Top Virus Control Zone, which is all land within the local government areas of Ballina Shire, Byron Shire, City of Lismore and Tweed Shire (NSW Government, 2021).
+To date, the disease has occurred in south eastern Qld, south of Cooloobin, and the Tweed and Brunswick River valleys of northern NSW, but does not occur in the Coffs Harbour region of NSW (NSW DPI, 2022).
+The virus infects cultivated and wild bananas in the Musaceae family (NSW DPI, 2022).